emu

 Ruhl

 Adolphe Ruhl established Société Anonyme des Automobiles Ruhl in Dison, near Verviers, in 1901 and began building motorcycles in 1902.
 They are known to have won two motorcycle races in Belgium that year.
-The firm continued to produce automobiles until late 1908 when suffered the consequences of the failure of the Modera bank in Verviers, due in all likelihood to the slump of 1907.
+The firm continued to produce automobiles until late 1908 when it suffered the consequences of the failure of the Modera bank in Verviers, due in all likelihood to the slump of 1907.

 Sources: Wikipedia NL, vvcc.be.